Al0win/Al0win.github.io/_publications/2025-adapt-upcoming.md

 ### Research Period
 October 2024 - Present

-*This manuscript is currently in preparation and will be submitted for publication upon completion of the experimental validation phase.*
+*The manuscript is currently in preparation and will be submitted for publication upon completion of the experimental validation phase.*